ietf-llc/policies-consultation/Conflict-of-Interest-00.md

 |              |          |
 |              |          |

 II.
-The names of organizations for which I, a family member, or a related party serves as a board member, officer, or director, or organizations for which I, a family member, or a related party is the sole owner, co-owner, controlling shareholder, or significant shareholder (under the US Securities and Exchange Commission’s definition), other than for the IETF Administration LLC:
+The names of organizations for which I or a family member serves as a board member, officer, or director, or organizations for which I or a family member is the sole owner, co-owner, controlling shareholder, or significant shareholder (under the US Securities and Exchange Commission’s definition), other than for the IETF Administration LLC:

 | Organization | Organization Type | Position |
 |--------------|-------------------|----------|